Have you seen people or athletes with lifting big numbers on the Back Squat? And you asked yourself if you could do the same?

-My answer is, from what I have seen everyone can have a big Back Squat, if you understand How to Back Squat and how to apply the Back Squat technique in your strength training and Back Squat workout.
+My answer is, from what I have seen everyone can have a big Back Squat if you understand how to do a Back Squat and how to apply the Back Squat technique in your strength training and Back Squat workout.

-- the different phases of a Back Squat
+- The phases of the Back Squat technique

 As easy as a Back Squat looks, it’s actually not that easy to perform.
 You need to invest time to learn the Back Squat technique in order to perform it with heavy loads at a later point.

 I have had the luck to work with athletes, that when we started out, we purely focused on learning the Back Squat technique and a few years later, they are able to Back Squat double their body weight.